CuriouslyCory/FullStackApp/README.md

 	# Install api dependencies
 	cd FullStackApp/api
 	composer install
+	php artisan migrate

 	# Install user interface dependencies
 	cd ../frontend
 	npm install

+	# Install @angular/cli to serve the app
+	npm install @angular/cli -g

+Create the laravel .env file with the following (api/.env)

+	DB_CONNECTION=mysql
+	DB_HOST=127.0.0.1
+	DB_PORT=3306
+	DB_DATABASE=homestead
+	DB_USERNAME=homestead
+	DB_PASSWORD=secret
+	APP_DEBUG=true
+	SESSION_DRIVER=file
+	API_KEY=<your poolsupplyworld.com API key>

+Set up your local hosts file with the following records

+	192.168.10.10	fullstack.api

+If you're running homestead `vagrant up` the virtual box.
+Run `ng serve` from your frontend folder.

+You should now be able to access http://localhost:4200 from your browser.

 ## Thoughts and notes
 Unless I impliment pagination there's no benefit to fetching and cacheing individual items.
 I'm better off creating a syncronization with my local DB rather than a traditional cacheing model.
 Lumen doesn't have session capabilites built in, this forces me to comply with stateless distributed app models, so I'll have to generate some sort of token for the client to use to identify and track unique client sessions.
 CORS in lumen really should be built in considering what it's designed for, but after some experimentation with some custom middleware I found  Barryvdh\Cors to be incredibly standards compliant and verbose.
+Homestead doesn't seem to have any way to serve vanilla html and using their proxy with ng serve seems to have some sort of conflict.
+I'll revert to having the user run the frontend locally and lavarval on homestead or an enabled webserver.
+I'd much rather it be in one box, but that will require forking the homestead repo and adding additional scripting.